Asagix/RecallWeaver/ReadMe.md

     pip install -r requirements.txt
     ```
     *   **Note on FAISS:** The `requirements.txt` likely includes `faiss-cpu`.
 If you have an NVIDIA GPU and CUDA installed, you might get better performance by installing `faiss-gpu` instead.
 Consult the [FAISS documentation](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md) for details.
-    *   **Note on PyTorch:** `torch` is usually installed automatically as a dependency.
-If you encounter issues, you might need to install it manually following instructions on the [PyTorch website](https://pytorch.org/).
+    *   **Note on PyTorch:** `torch` is required by the `transformers` library for the emotion model.
+It's listed in `requirements.txt` and usually installed automatically.
+If you encounter issues (especially GPU-related), you might need to install a specific version manually following instructions on the [PyTorch website](https://pytorch.org/).
+    *   **Note on Transformers:** The first time you run the application after installation, the `transformers` library might download the specified emotion classification model (e.g., `SamLowe/roberta-base-go_emotions`), which can take some time and disk space.

 4.  **Download spaCy Model:**
     RecallWeaver uses a spaCy model for advanced relationship extraction during consolidation.
 Download the recommended English model: